IncognitoDevX/IncognitoDevX.github.io/README.md

 Please do not **MISUSE** the code.

 ![The world has many things we can fix and cannot.
 Click on some of the slots to look at the problems modern-day technology can fix.!](Technology-Image.jpg)
-"A Image of Technology at its best.
-Credits: skill-lync.com"
+[A Image of Technology at its best.
+Credits: skill-lync.com!]